mdx-dev/intern-goals/code_challenges/alpha_challenges/conditionals.md

 color = "Magenta"

 # write your code here
+if color == "Chartreuse"
+  puts "This is my favorite color!" elsif color == "Magenta" puts "This is my second favorite color!" elsif color == "Periwinkle" puts "This is my least favorite color but atleast it is not something other than my top 3!" else puts "I hate it!" end
 ```

 Now, turn your color conditional into a method called `color_checker` that takes any color as an argument.